chester-lang/chester2025draft/docs/src/dev/parser-plan.md

   - Updated methods that modify position to use and update the cache
   - Added incremental calculation for new positions based on cached values

+### 7. Uniform Operator Handling ✅ COMPLETED
+- **Issue**: Special case handling for the "=>" and "=" operators in `parseOperator()` method
+- **Improvement**:
+  - Removed special case handling for the "=>" operator
+  - Ensured operators are treated uniformly in the tokenizer
+  - Treated "=>" like any other operator in the tokenizing process
+- **Benefits**:
+  - More consistent operator handling
+  - Simplified code in the `parseOperator()` method
+  - Reduced special cases, making the code more maintainable
+  - Better alignment with Chester's design principles of uniform symbol treatment
+- **Implementation**:
+  - Removed special case code for the "=>" operator in the `parseOperator()` method
+  - Modified the method to uniformly parse all operators using a `StringBuilder`
+  - Verified all tests pass with the change, including operator tests
+  - Ensured consistent behavior with the original implementation

 ## Current Priorities

 ### 1. V1/V2 Semantic Consistency ⚠️ PRIORITY